 Our stock trades on the Bulletin Board, under the symbol "ASPU."
-Since March 31, 2011, Aspen Group's common stock has been quoted on the Bulletin Board.
-The last reported sale price of Aspen's common stock as reported by the Bulletin Board on July 28, 2014 was \$0.14.
-As of that date, we had 241 record holders.
-A substantially greater number of holders of our common stock are "street name" or beneficial holders, whose shares are held of record by banks, brokers, and other financial institutions.
+The last reported sale price of our common stock as reported by the Bulletin Board on September 26, 2014 was \$0.23.
+As of that date, we had approximately 250 record holders of our common stock and we believe that there are substantially more beneficial owners than record holders.